 This will vary depending on the area and other factors, but an assessment, scan & ultrasound-guided injection will generally take around 60 minutes.
 Ultrasound-guided injection alone is done in a few seconds.
 Injection alone is carried out in a few seconds.

 Discomfort from the needle insertion can be minimized by using local anaesthesia using a very fine small needle.
 Ram is experienced and carried out more than 30,000 Ultrasound-guided injections so far.
 He routinely treats complex patients and patients with needle phobia, through the technique he developed through his experience.

 What is an ultrasound guided cortisone / Steroid / Corticosteroid injection?

-Cortisone injection is also known as Corticosteroid injection or steroid injection.
-This is a strong anti-inflammatory medication is used for many of the inflammatory and arthritis conditions to control pain, swelling, stiffness and improve function.
-Corticosteroid injections are NOT the same used by body builders use.
+A cortisone injection is also known as a Corticosteroid injection or steroid injection.
+This is a strong anti-inflammatory medication is used for many inflammatory and arthritis conditions to control pain, swelling, stiffness and improve function.
+Corticosteroid injections are NOT the same used by bodybuilders use.
 Corticosteroid injections do not cause weight gain.
 To find out more please visit our ultrasound-guided steroid injections page from the 'Types of Guided injection' menu on the top.

 Always, consider having the Steroid injections under ultrasound guidance for accuracy.

 What is an ultrasound guided hyaluronic acid (HA) injection?